XQueryInstitute/Course-Materials/tei-to-html/readme.md

 };
 ```

 These two functions are recursive, meaning that they call each other until the run out of nodes to transform.
+This pattern walks down all the branches of the tree that you pass in, transforming nodes according to the rules that you put in the typeswitch expression.
+Any node that you wish to transform gets a distinct rule.

 ##Sample Code for Folger Digital TExts

+So let's see how this skeletal pattern works in practice.
 Here is some [sample code](tei-to-html.xqy) to transform any Act of Julius Caesar from TEI to HTML.

 ```xquery
 xquery version "3.0";